Terminal API

 Link to section

-How Square Terminal and POS application integrate
+How Square Terminal and a POS application integrate

 The integration works with a checkout flow as follows: